Best Practices for Verifying Ansible Connectivity and Host Status

 Beyond basic reachability, several prerequisites must be in place for Ansible to function correctly.

-SSH Server Configuration (Linux/Unix)
+SSH Server Configuration for Linux and Unix

 - SSH Daemon Running: Ensure the